-The National Black Nurses Association (NBNA) has named Aron King a 2022 Under 40 Awardee.
-King (M.S., R.N.), an assistant nurse manager at UC Davis Medical Center and a 2021 graduate from the Betty Irene Moore School of Nursing at UC Davis, is one of only 16 nurses in the nation to receive the honor.
-After caring for patients as a bedside nurse for 8 years, King entered the master’s-degree leadership program at the School of Nursing in 2019 and joined the Capitol City Black Nurses Association, founded by School of Nursing alumni, to advocate for nurses and optimize health outcomes in communities where disparities persist.
-King is now entering the school’s Ph.D. program.
+The National Black Nurses Association (NBNA) has named Aron King, M.S., R.N., a 2022 Under 40 Awardee.
+King, an assistant nurse manager at UC Davis Medical Center and 2021 graduate from the School of Nursing, is one of only 16 nurses in the nation to receive the honor.
+After caring for patients as a bedside nurse for 8 years, King entered the master’s-degree leadership program at the School of Nursing in 2019.
+He is currently a student of the school’s Ph.D. program.

 An update from Stephen Cavanagh, dean of the Betty Irene Moore School of Nursing at UC Davis

 Pioneering a profession

 From ‘experimental health manpower’ to increased medical independence, much has changed since UC Davis’ first class of Family Nurse Practitioners graduated in 1973

 High schoolers get hands-on lessons in nursing

 Students learn about pathways to a future health care career during the Summer Health Institute for Nursing Exploration and Success (SHINES) program